North Middlesex University Hospital NHS Trust

-North Middlesex University Hospital NHS Trust is an NHS trust which runs North Middlesex University Hospital in Edmonton, London and community services in Enfield.
+North Middlesex University Hospital NHS Trust was an NHS trust which runs North Middlesex University Hospital in Edmonton, London and community services in Enfield.
 The trust serves more than 350,000 people living in the London boroughs of Enfield and Haringey, as well as the nearby boroughs of Barnet and Waltham Forest.

+As of 1 January 2025, it merged into the Royal Free London NHS Foundation Trust.

-It works closely with the Royal Free London NHS Foundation Trust but the board voted against full membership of the Royal Free London group in October 2018.
+North Middlesex had worked closely with the Royal Free, and although the board voted against full membership of the Royal Free London group in October 2018, plans remained on the table for a full merger between the trusts.

-The trust provides a full range of adult, elderly and children's services across medical and surgical disciplines.
+The Trust provides a full range of adult, elderly and children's services across medical and surgical disciplines.
 Its specialist services include stroke, HIV/AIDS, cardiology (including heart failure care), haematology, diabetes, sleep studies, fertility and orthopaedics.
 Its sickle cell and thalassaemia department is nationally recognised as a leading centre for these diseases.